jhollinger/occams-record/README.md

 > Do not multiply entities beyond necessity. -- Occam's Razor

-Occam's Record is a high-efficiency, advanced query library for ActiveRecord apps.
+OccamsRecord is a high-efficiency, advanced query library for use alongside ActiveRecord.
 It is **not** an ORM or an ActiveRecord replacement.
-Use it to solve pain points in your existing ActiveRecord app.
-Occams Record gives you two things:
+OccamsRecord can breathe fresh life into your ActiveRecord app by giving it two things:

-### 1) Performance
+### 1) Huge performance gains

 * 3x-5x faster than ActiveRecord queries, *minimum*.
 * Uses 1/3 the memory of ActiveRecord query results.
 * Eliminates the N+1 query problem.
+(This often exceeds the baseline 3x-5x gain.)

-### 2) More powerful queries & eager loading
+### 2) Supercharged querying & eager loading

+Continue using ActiveRecord's query builder, but let Occams take over eager loading and raw SQL calls.
+None of the examples below are possible with ActiveRecord, but OccamsRecord won't limit you.

 **Customize the SQL used to eager load associations**